3fs/lambdaRepos/deb/README.md

 ## Notes

 .deb, Release and Package files are and should be publicly accessible for previously mentioned method of setting up apt's sources list to work, if you don't want them to be, then change PUBLIC in environment variables to False and refer to szinck's guide [here](http://webscale.plumbing/managing-apt-repos-in-s3-using-lambda)

+**You should change lambda timeout to 10 seconds or more to make sure that function will work**